 A grateful life is a good life, and once you begin giving thanks regularly for both the good and the bad, you will begin to reap the benefits right away.
 Remembering to give thanks for both the good and bad things that happen to you, you will soon become a much stronger person in all aspects of your life, and this will help give you resilience on your path to a life free of alcohol and drugs.

-At Clear Sky Recovery, we want to help you to take the first steps on your recovery journey.
+At our ibogaine treatment center in Mexico, we want to help you to take the first steps on your recovery journey.
 Our ibogaine detox treatment is ancient yet innovative, and has helped countless individuals make a new start.
 Our staff is experienced and effective, our facility is beautiful and tropical, and we are standing by to answer your questions.
 Please contact us today.